Singapore at the Olympics: History

 The country has won six Olympic medals, the first was at the 1960 Summer Olympics, the second at the 2008 Summer Olympics and the third and fourth at the 2012 Summer Olympics.
 At the 2016 Summer Olympics Singapore won their first ever gold medal and the fifth overall.
 At the 2024 Summer Olympics, Singapore won their third bronze medal, bringing the total number of Olympic medals won to six.

 Singapore's first Olympic medal was won by Tan Howe Liang, who won silver in lightweight weightlifting in 1960 Summer Olympics.
 The first and to date only Olympic gold medal was won by Joseph Schooling in the men's 100 metre butterfly at the 2016 Summer Olympics.
 In table tennis, Jing Junhong, Li Jiawei and Yu Mengyu came close to winning medals by finishing in fourth place for the women's singles events at the 2000 Sydney Olympics, 2004 Athens Olympics and 2020 Tokyo Olympics respectively.

+The organizers of the 1948 Summer Olympics had sent invitations to numerous countries and colonies but excluded Singapore.
+The Straits Times, a local newspaper, reported the lack of an invitation on 20 March 1947, through a commentary by its sports editor.
+It pointed the blame to the colonial government and the sporting community.
+As a result, the Singapore National Olympic Council was formed and inaugurated on 27 May that same year.
+Singapore then obtained its invitation to the Olympics.

+Singapore sent its first delegation to the Olympics in 1948.
+A delegation of only one man, fireman Lloyd Valberg, was sent to the 1948 Summer Olympics in London, competing in the high jump.
+O. T. Bussek served as the attaché for the delegation and Valberg was housed at the Wembley County School along with the delegations of Bermuda, British Guiana, Ceylon, Jamaica, Malta, and Trinidad.
+Valberg participated in the high jump competition for men.
+In the qualifying round held on 30 July, Valberg cleared 1.87 m, therefore qualifying to the final round.
+In the final round that same day, Valberg cleared a height of 1.80 m, getting tied for 14th place with Hércules Azcune of Uruguay.

+On 16 September 1963, Singapore, Malaya, North Borneo and Sarawak were merged and Malaysia was formed.
+In 1964, Singapore competed as part of Malaysia at the 1964 Summer Olympics.